fredaguiar/nginx-sql-docker/README.md

-# Dockerized Nginx React Application wioth NodeJS and MySql
+# Dockerized Nginx React Application with NodeJS and MySql

 ### Start